-TERMINALS which are energized from the interior, with HAZARDOUS LIVE voltage exceeding 1 kV r.m.s. or 1,5 kV d.c., or with floating voltage exceeding 1 kV r.m.s. or 1,5 kV d.c., shall not be ACCESSIBLE.
+TERMINALS which are energized from the interior, with HAZARDOUS LIVE voltage exceeding 1 kV r.m.s. or 1.5 kV d.c., shall not be ACCESSIBLE.
 Equipment with such TERMINALS shall be designed so that an ACCESSIBLE HAZARDOUS LIVE voltage is not present when connectors are not mated, or shall be marked with symbol 12 of table 1 (see 5.2) to warn the OPERATOR of the possible presence of an ACCESSIBLE HAZARDOUS LIVE voltage.